johnmacmillan96/CAN/README.md

 ## Setting up the Raspberry Pi 3

 To enable the use of the PiCAN2 board, you need to first configure your RPi.
+Connect to your RPi's GUI in your preferred method (mine is with a HDMI to monitor, and USB mouse and keyboard).
 Make sure that you have the newest version of the OS installed, and that everything is up to date.
 Open up a new terminal window, and enter:
 ```
 sudo apt-get update
 sudo apt-get upgrade